bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    Most online sources say that the space complexity of heapsort is `O(1)`.
 What would we have to change in our code to get there?
+   The data doesn't have to be stored anywhere, if we remove the step creating a new array to store our data and swap in place the space complexity would be O(1).